 Given the talent of the league, the Eagles will probably have to win the division again to make the playoffs.
 DraftKings gave them a thumbs-up -225 number and +180 for them not to.
 FanDuel has them at -188 yes.

-If you think only one NFC East team makes the playoffs, and that it’s the Eagles, taking them to win the division is where the value is.
+If you think only one NFC East team will make the playoffs and that it’s the Eagles, taking them to win the division is where the value is.

 Eagles 2020 season overview